lauriwesterlund/h1/README.md

 # Tekstiseikkailu (AT00BT79-3010 8.1.2024-26.4.2024)

 An unnecessarily complicated implementation of a basic text adventure with TypeScript and React.
+Made for a school assignment.

 https://tekstiseikkailu.web.app/